 Head Coach Spotlight

-The Bears women’s lacrosse program was elevated from club status and competes at the Division III level in the New England Women’s and Men’s Athletic Conference (NEWMAC).
+Mary is entering her third season as head coach of the women's lacrosse team.
+The Bears women’s lacrosse program was elevated from club status for the 2014 season and compete at the Division III level in the New England Women’s and Men’s Athletic Conference (NEWMAC).

 In her first two years, Heneberry has compiled a record of 15-20 the programs most successful year in 2018.
 In only the team's fourth year at the varsity level, Heneberry led the Bears to their first NEWMAC regular season win, first winning season (12-7), first NEWMAC Tournament appearance and first NEWMAC tournament win.
 She was named 2018 NEWMAC Coach of the Year and oversaw the program's first conference rookie of the year (Brenna Farrington) and first five All-NEWMAC team members (Farrington, Daria McKenna, Haley Howard, Haley McCue and Leah Llewellyn).

 Before becoming the Coast Guard women's lacrosse head coach, Heneberry served as the first assistant and professor of physical education at Washington & Lee since 2012 helping the Generals win four Old Dominion Athletic Conference (ODAC) championships and reach two NCAA Regional Finals in 2014 and 2015.
 She was a member of the ODAC coaching staff of the year in 2013 and served as fall season interim head coach in 2012 and 2015.

 She played college lacrosse at Division I Loyola University Maryland, earning Big East second team all-conference honors and was an all-tournament team selection in her senior season (2011).
 The Greyhounds were also Big East Tournament champions and made it to the NCAA quarterfinals in 2011.